 - Secure encryption keys from exposure or misuse.

-- Implement SSL/TLS security protocols—they will protect data when it is transmitted over unreliable public networks.
+- Implement SSL/TLS security protocols to protect data during transmission over unreliable public networks.

 - Make sure no one will share unencrypted PAN codes via messaging.